dbmi-bgm/granite/README.md

 ### rckTar
 rckTar creates a tar archive from bgzip and tabix indexed RCK files.
 Creates an index file for the archive.

+### validateVCF
+validateVCF allows to calculate error models for different inheritance modes for input VCF file using pedigree information.